Top 10 albums of 2014

 After a successful album released on 2012, Sheeran follows the path he did with his first album, only a little more mature.
 He upturns his appeal with the versatility of x, mixing his melodic voice, the softness of his lyrics and his ability to rap to bring an album that's just as good as his latest.

 Sidetrack!
 Wishing to successfully up grade the bland style of my old page.
-Thoughts regarding the look at http://northbayspa.ca?
-Absolutely a stellar laser hair removal salon in North Bay if, perhaps seeking inside the Ontario territory.
+Thoughts regarding the look at https://filthydirtyclean.com?
+Absolutely a superb Miami based janitorial service online if, perhaps seeking inside the FLORIDA territory.
 Leave your opinions.
 With thanks!

 3) SKATERS Manhattan